Oeyvind/partikkel_fm/analyzer/readme.txt

 To use analyzer:

-python generate_and_analyze.py filename
+python generate_and_analyze.py filename mode nosave
+- filename should be 'test', mode can be 'csound' or 'spectrogram'
+- the third argument can be used to skip generation of sound files (for debugging)
+  - which again makes the spectrogram command invalid, as it has not soundfiles on which to make the spectrogram
+- Normal operation example (run both one after another): python generate_and_analyze.py test csound python generate_and_analyze.py test spectrogram
   - will render audio with the parameter settings for graindurs, modindices, delays, grainpitches
 - set the parameters in the py file, approx line 57: graindurs = [0.7, 1.0, 1.3, 1.6]
 - all parameter combinations will be rendered, so it creates a large number of files in /data
 - each parameter combination creates a .sco file and a .txt file